10 Years of Gaming

 We met in May 2013, on a bus chartered by the SFFS Luxembourg to the Roleplay Convention in Cologne (Germany).
 By pure chance, we discovered that we had a common hobby: miniature wargaming.

-We started wargaming, aka the “Warhammer Hobby” (as it was known to us in 90s) each to its own during our high school years.
-The wargaming community in Luxembourg always being very small, it was an even smaller circle in the 90es (aka the pre-social media age).
+We started wargaming, known to us in the 1990s as the “Warhammer Hobby”, each to our own during our high school years.
+The wargaming community in Luxembourg, always being very small, was an even smaller circle in the 1990s (the pre-social media age).
 People mostly played in their same small circle of friends.

 Anyway, fast forward to 2013…